contactandyc/another-c-library/website/usage/ac_pool/index.md

 # ac_pool

 The ac_pool provides an api similar to malloc, calloc, strdup, and more.
 The pool uses an allocate and clear approach.
 There is no free method.
-It has no free function.
 The clear call clears all of the memory that has been previously allocated from the pool.
 Internally, resets a counter to zero to clear and adds to the counter to allocate (most of the time), so it is very efficient.

 ### Commonly used functions